Keep in touch days

 - KIT: You are able to take up to 10 keeping in touch (KIT) days without your maternity, adoption or surrogacy leave being brought to an end.

 - SPLIT: You are able to take up to 20 Shared Parental Leave in Touch (SPLIT) days without your Shared Parental Leave being brought to an end.

-Amount of pay for these days is dependent on whether the day falls within a period when you are receiving paid or unpaid leave:
+The amount of pay or time of in lieu (TOIL) is dependent on whether the day falls within a period when you are receiving paid or unpaid leave:

-- Full pay: you will not receive an additional payment for the day worked.
+- Full pay: you will not receive an additional payment or TOIL for the day worked.

 Process for Staff and Managers

 Discuss with your manager

 Prior to going on leave, you and your manager will discuss making reasonable contact during leave or blocks of shared parental leave, such as updating you on what is happening at work, promotion opportunities or to discuss your return to work.
 This is separate from KIT and SPLIT days.
 This may include agreeing how often and how you or your manager will make contact.
 You may wish to provide your preferred contact details.

 Keeping in touch and shared parental leave in touch days can only be taken with prior agreement from your line manager.
 You should raise this with your manager prior to taking leave.